Table of Contents

 - Nerve root injury/damage

-- Any added postoperative neurological deficits due to treatment of the primary pathology
+- Any added postoperative neurological deficits due to the treatment of the primary pathology

 Syringomyelia is not a disease in its own right, but rather a manifestation of something more sinister.
 Symptoms are patchy dissociated suspended anesthesia and early bowel/bladder involvement with late motor affection and relative preservation of posterior column sensations.
 The inciting event needs treatment and the right treatment of the same can potentially lead to regression of the syrinx.